 Q. How soon after an interview will I hear if I've been admitted?

-A. We send offers of admittance on the 20th of the month following your interview date.
+A. We send offers of admittance no later than the 20th of the month following the month in which your interview took place.
 The first offers of the cycle go out in October and continue through February.

 Q. What else might happen after my interview?

 A. Other possible outcomes may include: File Closed, Waitlisted, and Deferred Decision.
 Learn more about the application timeline.

 Q: How many students from outside of Michigan do you take?